ghickman/ghickman.co.uk/source/_posts/2010-04-25-Setting-up-your-torrents.markdown

 First of all grab the source tarball from [here](http://download.deluge-torrent.org/source/) and the libtorrent [source](http://code.google.com/p/libtorrent/downloads/list).
 At the time of writing I used Deluge 1.2.3 and libtorrent 0.14.10.
 Download both to your home directory and extract, renaming them to just deluge and libtorrent (from their respective version numbers) to make life a little easier and move the libtorrent directory into the deluge one.

 Deluge has a number of dependencies that need to be met before it can be built.
 I installed them through a mixture of python's easy_install and apt-get.
+If you haven't got easy_install installed then you can grab it with

+<pre>sudo apt-get install python-setuptools</pre>

 #### easy_install